spe-uob/2021-NormalAnalytics/README.md

 - Navigate to ./NormalAnalytics/target and run the command 'java -jar NormalAnalytics-0.0.1-SNAPSHOT.jar'

 - Open in browser on localhost:8080
-- to run frontend navigate to 2021-NormalAnalytics/normal-analytics-frontend folder and run the following command in a terminal of your choice
+- If you wish to run the frontend seperately navigate to 2021-NormalAnalytics/normal-analytics-frontend folder and run the following command in a terminal of your choice
 ```sh
 npm install
 npm start
 ```

 ## Test

 - To run frontend tests run command